Phishing scams 101: How good are you at detecting a phishing attack?

 False.

-The fact is, phishing emails no longer always come as a “new” or standalone email.
-They can now even insert themselves into the middle of an existing email thread.
+Although it is true that we should always be wary of unsolicited emails, the fact is, phishing emails can also insert themselves into the middle of an existing email thread.

 For example, say you’re in the middle of an email conversation with your colleagues.
 About five emails in, you get one that says “Hey, can you look this over for approval?”